Music is food for the soul...

 Widespread prohibitions on live music, implemented under Taliban rule, are not only erasing the rich musical tapestry of Afghanistan, but actively endangering the lives of musicians who were unable to escape during the Taliban takeover.

 Musicians left behind in Taliban-controlled Afghanistan currently endure censorship, brutality and the threat of violent persecution.
 In addition to this fear of punishment they are dealing with reduced access to funds, food and heat due the total eradication of their employment.
-The winter has been harsh and many have slipped into destitution.
+Winters have been harsh and many have slipped into destitution.

-The Campaign to Protect Afghanistan's Musicians (CPAM) has been working South Asian Arts-uk (SAA-uk) and the Daanish Foundation UK's (DFUK) Afghanistan Aid programme to provide life-saving aid to those in need.
+The International Campaign for Afghanistan's Musicians (ICFAM) is partnered with the Daanish Foundation UK's (DFUK) Afghanistan Aid programme to provide life-saving aid to those in need.

 In Afghanistan just £40 provides food for a family of 5 for a month.

 Help us keep the musicians of Afghanistan and their ancient musical cultures alive by giving the gift of life.

-All donations accepted through this platform go to the registered charity, Daanish Foundation UK, which will distribute this aid directly to the musicians of Afghanistan identified by CPAM who are in desperate need of life-saving support.
+All donations accepted through this platform go to the registered charity, Daanish Foundation UK, which will distribute this aid directly to the musicians of Afghanistan identified by ICFAM who are in desperate need of life-saving support.

 The most valuable gift is the gift of life.